Donnie Darko: Critical reception

 Jake Gyllenhaal was praised for his breakthrough performance.

-The review aggregator website Rotten Tomatoes reported that 88% of critics gave the film a positive review based on 124 reviews, with an average rating of 7.6/10.
+The review aggregator website Rotten Tomatoes reported that 88% of critics gave the film a positive review based on 125 reviews, with an average rating of 8.1/10.
 The site's critics consensus reads, "Richard Kelly's debut feature Donnie Darko is a daring, original vision, packed with jarring ideas and intelligence and featuring a remarkable performance from Jake Gyllenhaal as the troubled title character."
 Metacritic gives the theatrical version of the film a weighted average score of 71 out of 100 based on 21 reviews, which indicates "generally favorable" reviews.
+Meanwhile the director's cut received a weighted average score of 88 out of 100 based on 15 reviews which indicates "universal acclaim".
+Despite this, many hardcore fans of the film tend to favor the theatrical cut over Kelly's director's cut.

 Andrew Johnson cited the film in Us Weekly, as one of the outstanding films at Sundance in 2001, describing it as "a heady blend of science fiction, spirituality, and teen angst".
 Jean Oppenheimer of New Times (LA) praised the film, saying, "Like gathering storm clouds, Donnie Darko creates an atmosphere of eerie calm and mounting menace—[and] stands as one of the most exceptional movies of 2001."
 Writing for ABC Australia, Megan Spencer called the movie "menacing, dreamy and exciting" and noted "it could take you to a deeply emotional place lying dormant in your soul".
 Roger Ebert gave the theatrical version of the film two and a half stars out of four, but later gave the director's cut three stars out of four.

 Other critics like Sam Adams called the movie an apparent "big mess", citing incoherent plot, sloppy writing, and an uneven tone.
-Adams also took issue with the "seemingly irrelevant" but oft-referenced setting in a suburban America in the 1980s, claiming that it "serves as another example of the movie's struggle to find identity".
+Adams also took issue with the "seemingly irrelevant" but oft-referenced setting of suburban America in the 1980s, claiming that it "serves as another example of the movie's struggle to find identity".
 Another review from the San Antonio Current lauds the build-up, citing vast build of mysteries with compelling characters, but claims the movie's ending "leaves much to be desired", calling it cheap and anti-climactic.
 The film has been praised for its 1980s nostalgia.